1 Introduction

 ggtitle("Comparing real-time and later observed cases")

-Here the black line represents the quantity we will evaluate our nowcast against, the final observed cases, and the red line represents the observed cases we have observed up until July 1st, 2021.
+Here the black line represents the quantity we will evaluate our nowcast against, the final observed cases, and the red line represents the observed cases we have observed up until August 1st, 2021.

 5 Pre-processing